Updated – August 2020

 Search engines are available to help the internet users to discover and learn the content present anywhere on the internet.

-When a user searches anything on search engines, he sees a number of results.
-Top result page contains only 10 results and most of the users visit only these 10 results.
+When a user searches anything on search engines, he gets a number of results.
+The top result page contains only 10 results and most of the users visit only these.

 First of all, you need to understand, what exactly a search engine does?

 There are three main functions of any search engine:

 - Indexing the content.

 - Ranking the content.

 Crawling the Content: Crawling is the first process in which search engine gives commands to the team of robots (also known as crawlers or spiders) to discover new and updated content on the internet.
 Content can be a webpage, an image, a video, or even a PDF, etc.

 The crawler starts fetching the web page and also follows the links available on that webpage to find some new URLs.